Did you know that wild axolotls are on the verge of extinction due to habitat loss, pollution, and overfishing?

 It must also be live food as they rely on movement to detect food while they’re in their larval stage.
 For example, you can feed them daphnia, microworms, or freshly hatched baby brine shrimp.

 Once they’ve grown to a little under an inch in size, you can introduce other foods such as blood worms and black worms.
-You can also give them sinking pellets.
+You can also give them axolotl food such as sinking pellets.

 How often should you feed them?
 Once or twice a day while they’re still developing.
 Once they’re adults, you can feed them every two to three days.

 Baby axolotls are different from adults in that they require warmer water (70 to 72°F); this will increase their metabolism, which will help them grow faster.

 They’re also sensitive to water quality so it’s crucial that you perform water changes, ideally once every day.

 We also recommend using a sponge filter to clean your aquarium tank.
 While they aren’t great for adults, they’re great for larvae as there’s no risk of sucking them up.

 And if you can, try to keep the pH between 7.4 and 7.6.
 They also prefer slightly harder water.

 Knowing How to Care For a Baby Axolotl

 Now you know how to care for a baby axolotl!
 If anything, they’re quite delicate, especially when they’re in their larval stage.
 With proper care, however, they’ll grow into adults quickly.